hal-efecan/mavenist/content/blog/lockdown-lounging/how-to-lounge-in-a-lockdown.md

 i can't help but think it's about time i upped my lounge game & got myself a "grown up" pair of PJs.

 I havent owned a pair in a while.
-Come to think the last time i owned a set was when i was 11. black, yellow and red - Lion King set with a prominent Simba print on the front.
+Come to think the last time i owned a set was when i was 11. a Lion King set with a prominent Simba print on the front.
-A strong look even back then.

-i always wanted to "graduate" from pyjamas as a child and what better time than when i started secondary school.
+i always wanted to graduate from pyjamas as a child and what better time than when i started secondary school.
 I subbed the PJs for a t-shirt/short combo and that was that.

-fast forward 20 years and here i am full circle, on the hunt for PJs.
+fast forward 20 years and here i am full circle, back on the hunt for PJs.

 heres a shortlist of PJ's that's caught my attention.